bellagracefinck/trend_cycle/README.md

 This section explains the research design, including the data sources, data collection methods, and analysis techniques used.
 It also discusses any assumptions made and the rationale behind the chosen methods.
 [NOTE: 2-4 paragraphs]

 #### Data collection
 Data was scraped from the Vogue Runway archive using BeautifulSoup (see data_generation notebook).
 Although it originated as a print-only publication, Vogue has gradually shifted to include their articles and images in a digital format on their website.
 They have also begun to digitize collections from before the establishment of their digital presence, dating back to Fall 1988.
 My dataset is made up of every ready-to-wear collection in the archive since Spring 1990 and through Fall 2023.
 I have saved the raw article text for each of these collections along with the respective season, year, and designer in my complete.csv file.

-It is important to note that while this dataset is large, it is not exhaustive and will remain incomplete until Vogue uploads their entire archive.
-The data is particularly sparse for the older seasons, but increases in robustness as the years progress.
+It is important to note that while this dataset is large, it is not exhaustive - particularly in the earlier seasons - due to the fact that Vogue is currently expanding the Vogue Runway archive by digitizing collections originally shot on film and reviews originally written for print.

+Given the aims of my project, I opted to use Ready to Wear collections rather than Couture.
+This was based on the assumption that RTW collections are truer to the products that designers are actually selling to a consumer base, therefore they are the collections that will influence the trend cycle the most.
+While all designer clothing is an art form, there tends to be more repetition and influence in RTW collections than in couture collections, in which there is very little practicality required of the clothing itself.

+#### Data format
+Collection descriptions are located in the *collections* dataframe, which consists of the columns 'season', 'year', 'seasonyear', 'designer', 'text', 'id', and 'preprocessed_sentences' and is eventually mapped to include 'consistency', 'prevalence', and 'class'.

+Designer-specific information is contained in the *designers* dataframe, which consists of 'designer', 'collections' (total number of designer's collections), and 'first_season', 'consistency', 'prevalence', and 'class'.

 #### Metric calculations
 Designers are quantified by two metrics: *consistency* and *prevalence*.